eugenwintersberger/pnitools/doc/source/cli_tools/nxtee.rst

 Description
 -----------

+:program:`nxtee` is a NeXus utility program quite similar to the standard Unix :command:`tee` utility.
+It reads data from standard input and writes it to a NeXus object.

 The program requires no additional command line options.
 All data received via standard input is appended to the NeXus object referenced by *NEXUSPATH*.